nreinken/grammatik_der_handschriften/columnNames.md

 #### Graphotactics

--   `doppelt`: segment of a double consonant
+-   `double_cons`: segment of a double consonant

--   `doppelt_index`: first oder second part of a double consonant
+-   `double_index`: first oder second part of a double consonant

 -   `graph_complexity`: does the letter belong to a complex grapheme?

--   `graph_complexity_2`: see `graph_complexity`, but with both segments of the complex grapheme annotated
+-   `graph_complexity_both`: see `graph_complexity`, but with both segments of the complex grapheme annotated

 #### Syllabic graphematics